Numerical dimension and locally ample curves: Preliminaries

 \begin{definition}[Locally ample subscheme] Let $X$ be a projective scheme of dimension $n$ and let $Y$ be a subscheme of $X$ of codimension $r$.
 Let $E$ be the exceptional divisor of the blowup of $X$ along $Y$.
 We say that $Y$ is an \textit{locally ample subscheme} of $X$ if $\mathscr{O}_E(E)$ is $(r-1)$-ample. \end{definition} The following proposition shows that the concept of a locally ample subscheme generalizes the notion of an l.c.i. subvariety with ample normal bundle. \begin{proposition}\cite[Corollary 4.3]{Ott12} Let $X$ be a projective scheme of dimension $n$ and let $Y$ be a l.c.i. subscheme of $X$ of codimension $r$.
 Then $Y$ has ample normal bundle if and only if $Y$ is locally ample in $X$. \end{proposition}

 \begin{proposition}[Pullback] Let $X$ be a projective scheme and let $Y$ be a locally ample subscheme of $X$ of codimension $r$.
 Let $Z$ be a closed subscheme of $X$.
 Suppose $Y\cap Z$ has codimension $r$ in $Z$.
-Then $Y\cap Z$ is locally ample in $Z$. \end{proposition} \begin{proof} Indeed, we have the following commutative diagram
+Then $Y\cap Z$ is locally ample in $Z$. \end{proposition} \begin{proof} Indeed, by the universal property of blowup, we have the following commutative diagram

 Note that the exceptional divisor of $\pi_Z$, $E_Z$, is the restriction of the exceptional divisor $E$ of $\pi_X$.
 If $\mathscr{O}_E(E)$ is $(r-1)$-ample, so is $\mathscr{O}_{E_Z}(E)$. \end{proof} We now show that the notion of locally ample subscheme satisfies the transitivity property.
-The proof is a bit involved but is very similar to the proof of transitivity of ample subschemes \cite[Theorem 4.10]{Lau16}.
-The following theorem demonstrates that the notion of locally ample subvarieties is a reasonable generalization of the notion of subvarieties with ample normal bundle.
-However, we won't need it later.
-The reader may want to skip on the first reading. \begin{theorem}[Transitivity of locally ample subschemes] Let $Y$ be a locally ample subscheme of $X$ of codimension $r_1$ and let $Z$ be a locally ample subscheme of $Y$ of codimension $r_2$.
-Then $Z$ is a locally ample subscheme of $X$ of codimension $r_1 + r_2$. \end{theorem} \begin{proof} First, note that we have the following commutative diagram
+The proof is a bit involved but is very similar to the proof of transitivity of ample subschemes \cite[Theorem 4.10]{Lau16}, it will be given in the appendix.
+The following theorem on transitivity hints that the notion of locally ample subvarieties is a reasonable generalization of the notion of subvarieties with ample normal bundle.
+However, we won't need it later. \begin{theorem}[Transitivity of locally ample subschemes] Let $Y$ be a locally ample subscheme of $X$ of codimension $r_1$ and let $Z$ be a locally ample subscheme of $Y$ of codimension $r_2$.
+Then $Z$ is a locally ample subscheme of $X$ of codimension $r_1 + r_2$. \end{theorem} \begin{corollary}[Intersection of locally ample subschemes] Let $X$ be a projective scheme.
+Let $Y$ and $Z$ be locally ample subschemes of $X$ of codimension $r$ and $s$ respectively and that $Y\cap Z$ is of codimension $r+s$ in $X$.
+Then $Y\cap Z$ is locally ample in $X$. \end{corollary} \begin{proof} By Proposition \ref{prop:pullback}, $Y\cap Z$ is locally ample in $Z$.
+Hence, $Y\cap Z$ is locally ample in $X$ as well. \end{proof}